impulse-oss/impulse/README.md

 d=document;s=d.createElement('script');s.src=`https://cdn.jsdelivr.net/npm/@impulse.dev/runtime@latest/inject.js`;d.body.appendChild(s)
 ```

-Easy way to play with the tool without installing anything, but obviously, it will go away once you refresh the page.
+Easy way to play with the tool without installing anything, but it will go away once you refresh the page.

 ### Option 2: npm (recommended)

+Setup once and for all for the entire team.

 ```sh
 npm i -D @impulse.dev/runtime@latest